 In today’s digital world, managing privacy risk has become essential for businesses of all sizes.
 With numerous global regulations that apply to data privacy and security, it is crucial for companies to proactively manage privacy risks before a crisis occurs.
-Waiting until after an accident occurs to put on a seatbelt is not wise, and the same holds true for privacy risk management.
+Waiting until after an accident occurs to put on a seat belt is unwise, and the same holds true for privacy risk management.

 Privacy risk management is a complex and challenging task, and organizations must start by getting a clear understanding of their data activities.
 Organizations must ask themselves several questions, such as where is their data stored, how is it used, and what is the risk level for each data activity?
 It is also essential to consider the different types of data that companies need to protect, such as customer information, intellectual property data, financial data, and employee data.